/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Scapa Flow Visitor Centre and Museum

 A drive across to Stromness and a ferry trip takes us to the mountainous island of Hoy for a day’s guided tour.
 The rocks here were carved out to make the 8.5m long Dwarfie Stane, possibly the only Neolithic rock-cut tomb in Britain.
 We consider the effort required to carve out this tomb using just stones, antlers and bones.
+We pass on to the cliffs and view the Old Man of Hoy, the sea stack made famous by the transmission on television of its climb by Chris Bonnington and his team in 1967.

 Our tour includes a visit to Rackwick Bay and Beach where we enjoy a picnic lunch, and the Hoy Heritage Centre, which gives an overview of life on Hoy.